 May Events in California

-- Vintage Classic Car Race, Sonoma County: Normally, it's NASCAR on the track at this raceway in Sonoma County, but once a year the vintage classics take over.
-It's a casual event that features some fun cars to watch.
+- Sonoma Speed Festival: It's normally NASCAR on the track at this raceway in Sonoma County, but once a year the vintage classics take over.

-- Amgen Tour of California Bicycle Race: California's version of the famous French bicycle race, the Tour de France, attracts some big-name riders.
+- Amgen Tour of California Bicycle Race: California's eight-day version of the Tour de France attracts some big-name riders.

-- Calaveras County Fair and Jumping Frog Jubilee, Angels Camp is an old-fashioned county fair that also features the jumping amphibians which inspired author Mark Twain's first published work.
+- Calaveras County Fair and Jumping Frog Jubilee: The jumping amphibians at this old-fashioned county fair are reportedly what inspired author Mark Twain's first published work.

-- Temecula Valley Balloon Festival: This hot air balloon festival happens in late May or early June.
+- Temecula Valley Balloon Festival: This Southern California hot air balloon festival happens in late May or early June.

-- Wings of Freedom Tour: Collins Foundation’s annual vintage aircraft tour visits more than a dozen California locations in April and May.
-You can see a restored B-17, B-24, P-51 and others, take a flight or even get a little flight training yourself.
+- Wings of Freedom Tour: The Collings Foundation’s annual vintage aircraft tour visits more than a dozen California cities throughout April and May.
+You can see a restored B-17, B-24, or P-51 take a flight or even get a little flight training yourself.

-- Mule Days: The town of Bishop holds this fun equestrian event focuses on the heritage and talents of the mule.
+- Mule Days: The city of Bishop holds this annual equestrian event that focuses on the heritage and talents of the mule.

-- Lightning in a Bottle: Known as LIB, it is a summer campout festival in Bradley features music, art, yoga, and education on wellness and sustainability.
+- Lightning in a Bottle: Also known as LIB, this summer campout festival in Bradley features music, art, yoga, and education on wellness and sustainability.

 May Travel Tips

 - In Kings Canyon National Park, the road to Cedar Grove generally opens in late April.
 Visitor services in this area of the park, however, are not available until late May.

-- If you want to go camping at a California state park in May, make your reservations six months ahead of time in November.
-To untangle their overly complicated and confusing system, use this guide on how to make camping reservations at California state parks.
+- If you plan to camp at a California state park in May, make your reservations six months ahead of time.